Get to know us

 A Love Story with an Edge

-In the early 1940s an Irish speaker from Liverpool and a music teacher from Mullingar fell in love.
+In the early 1940s an Irish (Gaelic) speaker from Liverpool and a music teacher from Mullingar fell in love.
 Did their eyes meet across a crowded room at the local dance hall?
 No, Mairtin Standun and May Mulready met while they were both imprisoned in the 1930s for being viewed as sympatheic to the cause of a united Ireland.
-Mairtin was interned in the Curragh with Mary's brother, while she was in Mountjoy Prison with his sisters - and was one of the first women to do so.
+Mairtin was interned in the Curragh with May's brother, while she was in Mountjoy Prison with his sisters - and was one of the first women to be interned there.

-On release from prison this interest in all things Irish grew, along with his blossoming relationship with May.
-While on a cycling holiday in Connemra, they came across a small drapery shop on the outskirts of Spiddal with a for sale sign and they fell in love…
+On release from prison Máirtín's interest in all things Irish grew, along with his blossoming relationship with May.
+While on a cycling holiday in Connemra, they came across a small drapery shop on the outskirts of Spiddal with a "For Sale" sign and they fell in love…

-Thus were the humble beginnings of Standún, now one of the best known and most respected fashion, gift and craft outlets in the West of Ireland.
+Thus were the humble beginnings of Standún, now one of the best known and most respected Clothing & Gift stores in the West of Ireland.

 15 Hour Working Day...